 1. They’re Very Intelligent

-Siamese are one of the most intelligent cat breeds.
+Siameses are one of the most intelligent cat breeds.
 They’re curious cats that like to explore every inch of their home.
 They are excellent at jumping and love heights, so you should make sure they have lots of toys to keep them occupied.
-Due to their intelligence, Siamese cats are very trainable, and if trained correctly, they can learn many tricks and behaviors.

 2. They’re Affectionate Cats

-If you want to get a cat that will love you dearly, then Siamese cats are a great choice.
+If you want to get a cat that will love you dearly, Siamese cats are a great choice.
 They are one of the few breeds that are sometimes likened to dogs due to their affectionate personalities.

 3. They Display Needy Behavior